 Broken Pipes and Water Damage

 A broken pipe that isn’t immediately repaired can become a disastrous problem.
-Leaking water may damage your property and belongings, and your furniture, appliances, carpets, rugs and even clothes can be ruined in a broken pipe accident.
-Water seepage that’s left attended can also impact your family’s health, as bacteria and mold flourish in damp environments.
+Leaking water may damage your property and belongings, and your furniture, appliances, carpets, rugs, and even clothes can be ruined in a broken pipe accident.
+Water seepage left attended can also impact your family’s health, as bacteria and mold flourish in damp environments.

 What Causes Broken Pipes?

 Down in Florida, it may be caused by a rainstorm that the roof couldn’t support anymore.
 The pipes may have frozen over and burst up north in New York.
 Out in California, it is possible that an earthquake caused them to crack.
 Whatever the reason is, broken pipes are a huge problem.